Haimasker/Complex-numbers-matrix/README.md

 1. Call operator for non-const objects receiving `row` and `col`. <br>
 Returns `mat[row][col]`. <br>
-Indices are cycled, so there is no out-of-reange error
+Indices are cycled, so there is no out-of-range error
 ```cpp
 std::complex<double>& operator () (const unsigned&, const unsigned&);
 ```